 HSoP is a community center striving to provide humane education for local pet owners.
 HSoP with the assistance of volunteer dog trainers, provide our community with training classes that focus on positive reinforcement and learning how to communicate with your canine friends.
 HSoP also has a Facebook page and Website section dedicated to humane education.

 HSoP has a strict spay and neuter policy for any animals adopted from our organization.
 HSoP encourages national and local initiatives that reduce pet homelessness and resulting euthanasia.
-We believe the programs like our SNAP program as well as a strict spay/neuter requirement for animals adopted from HSoP promote responsible pet ownership.
-Reducing the unwanted or accidental litters that contribute to the pet overpopulation crisis being experienced nationwide.
+We believe programs like SNAP, as well as a strict spay/neuter requirement for animals adopted from HSoP, promote responsible pet ownership by reducing unwanted or accidental litters that contribute to the pet overpopulation crisis being experienced nationwide.
 An average cat has 1-8 kittens per litter and 2-3 litters per year.
 During her productive life, one female cat could have more than 100 kittens.
 A single pair of cats and their kittens can produce as many as 420,000 kittens in just 7 years.